exokitxr/exokit/docs/magicleap.md

 #### `browser.magicleap.RequestEyeTracking() : MLEyeTracker`

 Returns an instance of `MLEyeTracker`, which can be used to receive eye tracking data from the Magic Leap platform.

+#### `browser.magicleap.PopulateDepth(populateDepth : Boolean)`

+Sets whether the render loop will populate the depth buffer by using the meshing subsystem.

+This is a fast way of doing world occlusion without any extra code.